 We have various agreements with Black Knight to provide technology, data and analytics services, as well as corporate shared services and information technology.
 We are also a party to certain other agreements under which we incur other expenses or receive revenues from Black Knight.
 We expect to continue utilizing Black Knight to provide technology and data and analytics services for the foreseeable future.
-Subsequent to the BK Distribution, Black Knight is considered a related party to FNF.
 The cash inflows and outflows from and to Black Knight as well as revenues and expenses included in continuing operations subsequent to the BK Distribution which were previously eliminated in our consolidated financial statements as intra-entity transactions, are not considered material to our results of operations.